 06. Sign Permit (avg. $20 to $50) –

 Many cities strictly control the nature of signs you use outside your business, including lighting, size, and location, among other things.
 Moreover, if you have rented a space, you will need the written approval of your landlord.

 07. Insurance (approx. $37,500 per annum) –

-Insurance is going to be a large part of your business legal requirements and will also be the most expensive of the lot.
+Insurance will be a large part of your business’s legal requirements and will also be the most expensive of the lot.
 To start with, you will need health insurance, disability insurance, business overhead expense disability insurance, general liability insurance, and others.

-This is an identification number issued by the Federal Trade Commission.
-It is for the business who engage in importing, distributing, or sale of wool, and fur products.
+It is an identification number issued by the Federal Trade Commission.
+For the business that engages in importing, distributing, or selling wool and fur products.